Steer'n Roll: A Stereoscopic Flow-Sensing Strategy for Planktonic Prey Detection and Capture: Steer'n Roll and Resulting Predator Trajectories

-\paragraph{Integrating numerically predator trajectories.} We solve~\eqref{Eq:Dynamics} numerically using a second-order Runge–Kutta integration scheme.
+We solve~\eqref{Eq:Dynamics} numerically using a second-order Runge–Kutta integration scheme.
 Figure~\ref{fig:fig_2_trajectories} shows representative trajectories of a predator responding to a swimming prey modeled as a three-dimensional stresslet, $\ve v_2(\ve r)$.
 It shows that the predator is always successful regardless of its initial position $\ve r_0$ or orientation $\boldsymbol{\hat t}$.

 When the roll is non zero, trajectories converge towards helices of constant pitch angle and decreasing radius with increasing $V/\omega_\mathrm{roll}$.
 As discussed in the following, these helical trajectories can be interpreted physically by examining the fixed points of \eqref{Eq:Dynamics}.